florist-notes/aicore_s/notes/ai_workstation/components.md

-# AI/ML/DL System Core Components
+# AI/ML/DL System Core Components ⚙️

+When selecting hardware components such as CPU, GPU, memory (RAM), and storage for deep learning tasks, it's essential to balance performance and cost-effectiveness.
 Let's talk about what makes a powerful workstation for deep learning.
 Important components of a workstation are: